PROSPECTIVE AND CURRENT EMPLOYEES

-An employer may request samples only of urine, saliva, or breath.
-Blood samples may only be used when an employee is being treated by a healthcare professional following a workplace accident, so long as the employer did not suggest or encourage the test.
-All samples must be collected under sanitary conditions and with due regard for the privacy of employees.
-For a urine test, the employer must provide a location for urination to occur in private, unless there is reasonable suspicion to believe the employee will alter or substitute the specimen.
+An employer may request samples of urine, saliva, or breath—nothing else.
+Blood samples may be tested only when an employee is being treated by a healthcare professional following a workplace accident, so long as the employer did not suggest or encourage the test.
+All samples must be collected under sanitary conditions and with respect for your privacy.
+For example, employers can’t watch you produce a urine sample unless they have reasonable suspicion to believe you’re going to alter or substitute the specimen.

-An employer must allow employees and prospective employees to provide information about prescription or nonprescription drugs they have recently used, along with any other relevant medical information.
-The employer must provide a list of the drugs to be tested.
+The employer must allow you to provide information about prescription or nonprescription drugs you have recently used, along with any other relevant medical information.
+The employer has to give you a list of the drugs it’s going to test for.

-If the initial test is positive, the employer must confirm the results by having a laboratory conduct a confirmatory test.
-The employer may suspend the employee pending the lab’s test, but no action (firing or refusal to hire) can be taken until the employer obtains a confirmed positive result.
+If the initial test is positive, the employer must confirm the results by having the lab test it again.
+The employer may suspend you pending the confirmation test, but can’t fire you or refuse to hire you until it obtains a confirmed positive result.

-An employer may take disciplinary action against an employee once it receives a confirmed positive result, but the disciplinary action must be uniform and must be included in the written policy.
-The disciplinary action may only be based on the result of the test–no other factor can be considered.
+An employer may take disciplinary action against an employee once it receives a confirmed positive result, but the disciplinary action must be uniform and must be set forth in its written policy.
+The disciplinary action may only be based on the result of the test—no other factor can be considered.

-If you think you were improperly subjected to a drug test, or that your drug test was carried out contrary to law, you should consult a lawyer of your choice.
+If you think you were improperly subjected to a drug or alcohol test, or that your test didn’t follow the law, you should consult a lawyer of your choice.

 Drug and alcohol testing may only be conducted within the terms of a written policy, and a copy of that policy must be available for people who are applying for jobs.

 When an employer has a confirmed positive result for a prospective employee, it must notify the prospective employee, in writing, of the results of the test; the name and address of the medical review officer who analyzed the results; and the prospective employee’s right to request medical records.
-If you were denied employment because of a drug test, but were never given written notice of the results of the test or your right to request records related to the test, you should consult a lawyer of your choice.
+If you were denied employment because of a drug test, but were never given written notice of the results of the test or your right to request records related to the test, you should call an attorney.